What You Will Learn

 Knowledge about the adversary is core to all security teams.
 The red team needs to understand adversaries' methods in order to emulate their tradecraft.
 The Security Operations Center needs to know how to prioritize intrusions and quickly deal with those that need immediate attention.
 The incident response team needs actionable information on how to quickly scope and respond to targeted intrusions.
 The vulnerability management group needs to understand which vulnerabilities matter most for prioritization and the risk that each one presents.
 The threat hunting team needs to understand adversary behaviors to search out new threats.

 In other words, cyber threat intelligence informs all security practices that deal with adversaries.
-FOR578: Cyber Threat Intelligence will equip you, your security team, and your organization in the tactical, operational, and strategic level cyber threat intelligence skills and tradecraft required to better understand the evolving threat landscape and to accurately and effectively counter those threats.
+FOR578: Cyber Threat Intelligence will equip you, your security team, and your organization with the level of tactical, operational, and strategic cyber threat intelligence skills and tradecraft required to better understand the evolving threat landscape and accurately and effectively counter those threats.

 Cyber threat intelligence is a rapidly growing field.
 However, intelligence was a profession long before the word "cyber" entered the lexicon.
 Understanding the key points regarding intelligence terminology, tradecraft, and impact is vital to understanding and using cyber threat intelligence.
-This section introduces students to the most important concepts of intelligence, analysis tradecraft, and levels of threat intelligence, and the value they can add to organizations.
+This section introduces students to the most important concepts of intelligence, analysis tradecraft, and levels of threat intelligence, as well as the value they can add to organizations.
 It also focuses on getting your intelligence program off to the right start with planning, direction, and the generation of intelligence requirements.
-As with all sections, the day includes immersive hands-on labs to ensure that students have the ability to turn theory into practice.
+As with all sections, this course section includes immersive hands-on labs to ensure that students have the ability to turn theory into practice.

 - Using Structured Analytical Techniques